 Fort Worth: The Dark Horse with a Train

-Fort Worth rarely appears in Dallas World Cup guides, but the math works.
-The TRE commuter train runs from T&P Station in Downtown Fort Worth to CentrePort station, where NCTCOG shuttles connect to the stadium.
-Hotels in the Stockyards and Downtown Fort Worth run $120 to $250 per night, the cheapest option on this list.
+Fort Worth rarely appeared in Dallas World Cup guides, but the math worked.
+The TRE commuter train runs from T&P Station in Downtown Fort Worth to CentrePort station, where NCTCOG shuttles connected to the stadium during the tournament.
+Hotels in the Stockyards and Downtown Fort Worth ran $120 to $250 per night, the cheapest option on this list.
 Fort Worth also has its own identity: the Stockyards, the Kimbell Art Museum, Sundance Square, and a bar scene that operates at about half the price of Uptown.

 Not for you if: You want quick stadium access.
-The TRE + shuttle route takes about 90 minutes, and trains run on a commuter schedule (roughly every 30 to 60 minutes during peak hours).
+The TRE plus shuttle route took about 90 minutes, and trains run on a commuter schedule (roughly every 30 to 60 minutes during peak hours).
 Miss a train and you are waiting.

 For a deeper look at Dallas neighborhoods by transit access, see the DART-commutable neighborhoods guide or the full Dallas neighborhood index.

-Fair Park Fan Festival: The Part That Works Without a Car
+Fair Park Fan Festival: The Part That Worked Without a Car

-The official FIFA Fan Festival runs from June 11 through July 19 at Fair Park, a 277-acre site just east of Downtown Dallas.
-Produced by C3 Presents (the team behind Austin City Limits and Lollapalooza), the festival has space for 35,000 fans at a time and screens every one of the tournament’s 104 matches on giant displays.
-Admission is free, with premium tickets available separately.
+The official FIFA Fan Festival ran from June 11 through July 19 at Fair Park, a 277-acre site just east of Downtown Dallas.
+Produced by C3 Presents (the team behind Austin City Limits and Lollapalooza), the festival had space for 35,000 fans at a time and screened every one of the tournament’s 104 matches on giant displays.
+Admission was free, with premium tickets available separately.

 Here is the good news: unlike the stadium, the Fan Festival has direct DART rail service.
-Fair Park station sits on the Green Line, and during the World Cup, DART is running three-car trains every 10 minutes between Victory Station and Fair Park.
+Fair Park station sits on the Green Line, and during the World Cup DART ran three-car trains every 10 minutes between Victory Station and Fair Park.
 From Deep Ellum, it is two stops.
 From Downtown, about 15 minutes.
-The Fan Festival is the car-free half of the Dallas World Cup experience, the half that actually works the way Houston’s Red Line corridor works for NRG Stadium.
-Check the Dallas World Cup survival guide for packing tips and heat preparation (June average highs hit 96°F).
+The Fan Festival was the car-free half of the Dallas World Cup, the half that worked the way Houston’s Red Line corridor works for NRG Stadium.
+The Dallas World Cup survival guide covers the heat problem in more detail (June average highs hit 96°F).

-Hotel prices during the World Cup are running about 174% above normal rates, according to WFAA reporting.
-A room that normally runs $180 per night is listing at $400 to $500 during match weeks.
-Airbnb listings average about $300 per night across Dallas, with prices climbing steeply for properties near the stadium or in walkable neighborhoods.
+Hotel prices during the World Cup ran about 174% above normal rates, according to WFAA reporting.
+A room that normally runs $180 per night listed at $400 to $500 during match weeks.
+Airbnb listings averaged about $300 per night across Dallas, climbing steeply for properties near the stadium or in walkable neighborhoods.

 | Expense | Budget | Mid-Range | Premium |